openwpm/OpenWPM/README.md

 Development pointers
 --------------------

-Much of OpenWPM's instrumentation is included in a Firefox add-on SDK extension.
-Thus, in order to add or change instrumentation you will need a few additional dependencies, which can be installed with `install-dev.sh`.

 ### Types Annotations in Python

 We as maintainers have decided it would be helpful to have Python3 type annotations